Luca Ercolani: Carpi

 On 8 January 2021, having previously extended his Manchester United contract until June 2021 in May 2020, Ercolani returned to Italy with Serie C side Carpi; penning terms until June 2022.
 He made his senior debut on 20 January during an away match against Matelica, as he featured for the full duration of a 1–0 loss at Stadio Helvia Recina.
 Further appearances arrived that month versus Sambenedettese and Feralpisalò.
 Ercolani was sent off for the first time in senior football on 7 February against Imolese.
 Following the 2020–21 season, Carpi was excluded from the Italian leagues due to debts, making him a free agent.

 Catania

 On 13 August 2021, he signed a contract with Catania for the term of one season with an optional second year.

 On 9 April 2022, he was released together with all of his Catania teammates following the club's exclusion from Italian football due to its inability to overcome a number of financial issues.

 Fidelis Andria

 On 28 July 2022, Ercolani joined Fidelis Andria.

+Alessandria

+On 18 August 2023, he reached an agreement with Alessandria on the basis of a one-year contract with an option for a second year.

+Foggia

+On 30 January 2024, Ercolani moved to Foggia.

+Pianese

+On 11 January 2025, he joined Pianese.